nasa/common-mapping-client/docs/core-docs/DEVELOPER_MANUAL.md

 ##### How CMC Uses Webpack
 CMC uses two Webpack configurations (three really, the last one is a clone of webpack.config.dev.js living inside of karma.conf.js but ignore that for now).

-`webpack.config.dev.js`, is used for development versions of CMC and is configured to provide [JS/CSS sourcemaps](http://blog.teamtreehouse.com/introduction-source-maps) for debugging as well as [hot module replacement](https://webpack.github.io/docs/hot-module-replacement-with-webpack.html) and live reloading via [BrowserSync](https://browsersync.io/) for automatic reloading of certain pieces of code and CSS while maintaining application state and without refreshing the page.

-`webpack.config.prod.js`, is used for production and creates the optimized, minified, uglified, duplicate dependency reduced, static application output under `dist`.
+`webpack.config.helper.js`, is the main webpack configuration file.
+It defines a general build pipeline for CMC assets and includes specific options for the dev/prod configs to override.
+It outputs built assets under the `dist` directory.
+When configured for dev, it includes [JS/CSS sourcemaps](http://blog.teamtreehouse.com/introduction-source-maps) for debugging as well as [hot module replacement](https://webpack.github.io/docs/hot-module-replacement-with-webpack.html) and live reloading via [BrowserSync](https://browsersync.io/) for automatic reloading of certain pieces of code and CSS while maintaining application state and without refreshing the page.
+In production mode, it creates the optimized, minified, uglified, duplicate dependency reduced, static application output.

 <a id="cmc-build-process-development-mode"/>
 ##### Development Mode